kawansoft/aceql-http/README.md

 # Licensing

 AceQL HTTP’s software is licensed under the [AceQL HTTP BSL](https://github.com/kawansoft/aceql-http/blob/LICENSE.TXT), which allows source code access and free use in non-production environments.
+Note that usage is  production is not free.
+A [subscription]( www.aceql.com/pricing) is required in order to run AceQL in production.

-The Free plan allows running up to 2 Open-Source database names* in production in your organization.
+The Basic plan allows running up to 2 Open-Source database names* in production in your organization.

 The Professional or Enterprise plan is required in order to run more than 2 database names* and/or run MS SQL Server or Oracle Database in production.